MinhNNguyen/neighborhood-map/README.md

---- Neighborhood Map
+# Neighborhood Map

+## Project Description

 A single page application featuing a map of San Francisco.
 This map allows you to see identify the most popular location to visit, a search function to easily discover these locations, and a support google earth to look around the place before going there in person.
 It also implements third-party API to provide a broader view of information about eawch place.

---- Motivation

-This project is a part of Full Stack Programming Course from Udacity

---- Installing
+## Installation

-This project can be viewed with google chrome.
-If there is a 403 error to load resources then launching chrome Windows Run using
+This project can be viewed with Google Chrome browser.
-"chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" or you can simply disable web security feature
+If there is a 403 error to load resources then launching chrome Windows Run using "chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" or simply disable web security feature

---- Built With
+## Built With

-knockout-3.4.2.js
-jquery-3.3.1.js
+knockout-3.4.2
+jquery-3.3.1
 Google API
 Yelp Fusion API

---- Author
+## Author

 Robert Nguyen

---- Version
-1.1